ASingh2320/vipsbu/README.md

 * **yarn**

         MAC: sudo npm install --global yarn

         WINDOWS: download from [Yarn website](https://yarnpkg.com)

-##Instructions:
+## Instructions:
--Download/Clone github page from this page.
+- Download/Clone github page from this page.
--When downloaded, go into your command prompt and cd into vipsbu-main with the command below
+- When downloaded, go into your command prompt and cd into 'vipsbu-main' with the command below

     cd <what ever the path to vipsbumain is, dont forget to use double \ (\\)>\\vipsbu-main

--Then do type in the command
+- Then in the command prompt

     npm install